How to Plan Your Kitchen Appliance Project

 Good people will help you from every perspective with much less stress.
 Spend most of your time finding the best in every facet.

-I wish I had one in one of my renovations.
+I wish I had one during my renovations.

-Understand the space, what you want to highlight, if anything.
+Understand the space and what you want to highlight, if anything.

 It sounds strange starting at the sink, especially from a guy who sells appliances, but centrally locating a sink works on many levels.

-Choosing between a range or cooktop and wall oven is the only important appliance decision to make for planning.
+Choosing between a range or cooktop and wall oven is the only important appliance decision for planning.

 Vent properly.
 It makes a difference.